cambridge-ceu/csd3/systems/ceuadmin.md

 [166] "zstd"
 ```

+These are wrapped up as :star::star::star: **[modules](https://modules.readthedocs.io/en/latest/index.html)** :star::star::star:.

 ## Usage

-Most should be available to all CSD3 users at the campus, e.g., for pspp, a brief description of a module is available with
+We illustrate with pspp.
+A brief description of a module is available with

 ```bash
 module help ceuadmin/pspp